Jack of All Trades #

 How to write CSS - MODERATE

 - CSS is what stylize your website.
-CSS is what usually defines the colors, font sizes, arrangement of content, etc. but, strangely, now sometimes does animations and other relatively complicated things
+CSS is what defines the colors, font sizes, arrangement of content, etc. but, strangely, now sometimes does animations and other complex things.

-- It’s really, really hard to make a website not break when viewed on both a phone and a normal monitor
+- It’s extraordinary difficult to make a website not break when viewed on both a phone and a normal display.

 - You might want to use frameworks here, like https://tailwindcss.com, https://www.bonsaicss.com, https://getbootstrap.com, https://picturepan2.github.io/spectre/index.html